rwieruch/blog_robinwieruch_content/react-firebase-link-social-logins.md

 ...
 {{< /highlight >}}

 Now users can use the same email address for different sign-in methods.
-Next, et's head to the account page, where we'll create an area to manage and activate/deactivate all the sign-in methods (social sign-ins, email/password sign-in).
+Next, let's head to the account page, where we'll create an area to manage and activate/deactivate all the sign-in methods (social sign-ins, email/password sign-in).
 Introduce all available sign-in methods and their optional providers (see Firebase class) as list of objects:

 {{< highlight javascript "hl_lines=3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 29" >}}
 ...